 Enjoy the beauty of Owen Sound in the Christmas season each evening from 5pm to 11pm, as 18+ kilometres of lights, 300+ displays and 54,000+ light bulbs twinkle along the banks of the Sydenham River in downtown Owen Sound and at Harrison Park during this popular annual festival.
 Enjoy several weeks of events, including concerts, craft shows, a Santa Claus parade, house tours and Christmas celebrations.
 The festival is a National Winter Lights Champion and Festivals & Events Ontario Multiple Award Winner.
 Horse drawn carriage rides around the lights provided by Windsong Horse & Carriage. www.windsongcarriage.com

 The Owen Sound Eastside Snowmobile Club is an active local group involved in the Ontario Federation of Snowmobile Clubs.
+With an average yearly snowfall over 330cm, Owen Sound is the ideal desitination for fresh powder!
 Snowmobile trails enter the city at various points with easy access to accommodations, restaurants, gas stations and shopping opportunities.
 Current trail conditions change often during the season so check regularly, and please ride with safety in mind.
 We want you to visit again.

-The Bluewater Curling Club and The Grey Granite Curling Club offer curling as an indoor winter sport option.
+The Bluewater Curling Club offers curling as an indoor winter sport option.
 This sport exercises strategic skill, team play and physical agility beneficial to mind, body and spirit of all ages.